How to choose compression stockings in 5 steps?

 Best compression socks from well-known brands are made with a graduated compression fabric.

 These materials massage the legs affected by chronic venous insufficiency (CVI).
-This progressive pressure based therapy will allow blood to circulate to the heart better.
+This progressive pressure-based therapy will allow blood to circulate better to the heart.

-How to get most of the compression socks benefits?
+How do you get most of the compression socks benefits?

 So, to get the most out of compression socks benefits, it's crucial to: